act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 [border box]: https://www.w3.org/TR/css-box-3/#border-box 'CSS definition of Border Box'
 [can be targeted by a pointer event]: #can-be-targeted-by-pointer-event 'Definition of Can be Targeted by a Pointer Event'
 [clickable area]: #clickable-area 'Definition of Clickable Area'
-[essential target size]: #essential-target-size ' Definition of Essential Target Size'
+[essential size]: #essential-target-size 'Definition of Essential Target Size'
 [explicit label]: #programmatic-label:explicit 'Definition of Explicit Label'
 [focusable]: #focusable 'Definition of Focusable'
 [horizontal rectangle]: #horizontal-rectangle 'Definition of Horizontal Rectangle'